 The committee also raised concerns that the government cherry-picks the inflation rate it wants to use.

-Things which benefit taxpayers, such as benefits increases, tax threshold rises and state pension rate rises, are usually linked to CPI inflation.
+Things which benefit taxpayers, such as increases, threshold rises and rate rises, are usually linked to CPI inflation.
 But when it comes to rates we pay, such as train fare increases and student loan interest, RPI is often used.

 The Economic Affairs Committee has called for just one measure of inflation to be used, to avoid any confusion or unfairness.

 CPI inflation tracks the cost of an imaginary 'shopping basket' of around 700 popular goods and services.